Smoking and Asthma

 Being a smoker is an obvious risk, but just being around people who smoke — and breathing in secondhand smoke — can cause problems, too.
 Parents can help kids and teens with asthma by protecting them from the effects of tobacco smoke.

 The Dangers of Secondhand Smoke

 Secondhand smoke is a well-known asthma trigger.
 If you smoke, consider quitting, especially if your child has asthma.
-Secondhand smoke can damage the lungs, leading to long-term breathing problems or worsening existing breathing problems.
+Secondhand smoke can harm the lungs, cause long-term breathing problems, and make existing breathing problems worse.

 Kids with asthma who live in households with smokers: